oye-ahmad/Testing/README.md

 i think i should now try mavsdk again to fly all the drones simultaneously

 if that again does not work then?

+separately they are flying like manually when i give commands to each drone from its terminal it works but why not concurrently